Read This First

 Prompt 3: How can the rational mind inoculate themselves against these unsubstantiated promises and threats?

-At this stage, the gain is not memorizing the conclusion but learning to think with Many ideologies will attempt to entice minds and Many ideologies will also attempt to frighten.
+Treat Many ideologies will attempt to entice minds and Many ideologies will also attempt to frighten as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 Develop Critical Thinking Skills